endpoints4s/endpoints4s/documentation/manual/src/main/paradox/quick-start.md

 ## Client implementation

 A client implementation of the endpoints can be obtained by mixing so-called “interpreters” to the `CounterEndpoints` trait defined above.
-In this example, you want to get a JavaScript (Scala.js) client that uses `XMLHttpRequest` under the hood.
+In this example, you want to get a JavaScript (Scala.js) client that uses `Fetch` under the hood.
 Defines the following `CounterClient` object in the `client` project:

 @@snip [CounterClient.scala](/documentation/examples/quickstart/client/src/main/scala/quickstart/CounterClient.scala) { #relevant-code }